Aadhi000/File-To-L/README.md

 `OWNER_ID` : Your Telegram User ID

 `DATABASE_URL` : MongoDB URI for saving User IDs when they first Start the Bot.
 We will use that for Broadcasting to them.
-I will try to add more features related with Database.
-If you need help to get the URI you can ask in [Support Group](https://t.me/TeleRoid14).

 ### Optional Vars